wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 Yes, I do know forty dollars is a lot of money in most parts of the world.
 I'm from Poland originally, and the currency ratio makes $40 be approximately four times as much.
-But by buying books you buy yourself a levarage against all the people who you meet, interviews you take and all the business opportunities.
+But by buying books you buy yourself a leverage against all the people who you meet, interviews you take and all the business opportunities.

 Let me give you an example here.
 I remember paying $70 for a fourth edition